mgoddard/hot-fuzz/README.md

 ### DDL for the table

-Here's a first try at the DDL for a very simple table, the only table we'll need.
+Here's the DDL for the table.
 The `FAMILY ...` parts of this enable the changefeed to generate events based solely on `FAMILY f1`, ignoring the resulting changes to `FAMILY f2`, which is what we need:
 ```sql